Transcatheter aortic valve replacement (TAVR)

 Why it's done

-- You have an existing biological tissue valve but it isn't working well anymore.
+- A biological tissue aortic valve that isn't working as well as it should.

-All medical procedures come with some type of risk.
-Risks of transcatheter aortic valve replacement (TAVR) may include:
+All surgeries and medical procedures come with some type of risk.
+Possible risks of transcatheter aortic valve replacement (TAVR) may include:

-- Heart rhythm problems (arrhythmias) and the need for pacemaker implantation
+- Heart rhythm problems and the need for a pacemaker.

 How you prepare

-Your treatment team will give you instructions on how to prepare for your transcatheter aortic valve replacement (TAVR) procedure.
+Your health care team gives you instructions on how to prepare for transcatheter aortic valve replacement (TAVR).
 Talk to your doctor if you have any questions about the procedure.

 Food and medications